crazyjerz/new-holiday-webhook/README.md

 You will also need to fill the .json file yourself - the supplied role IDs are for the server I made the script for.

 ### Dependencies
-The only module not included in the standard Python installation that is used is the httpx module.
-It can be installed with the **pip install httpx** command.
+The only module not included in the standard Python installation that is used is the requests module.
+It can be installed with the **pip install requests** command.

 ### Why is it called "new"?
 There was an "old" holiday webhook that used a completely different site and that didn't work.